St. Thomas visits Denver after Bruner’s 30-point game - WTOP News

 Denver; Saturday, 5 p.m.
 EST

-BOTTOM LINE: Denver hosts the Saint Thomas Tommies after Tommy Bruner scored 30 points in Denver’s 92-86 overtime loss to the South Dakota Coyotes.
+BOTTOM LINE: Denver plays the Saint Thomas Tommies after Tommy Bruner scored 30 points in Denver’s 92-86 overtime loss to the South Dakota Coyotes.

-The Pioneers have gone 8-2 at home.
-Denver is third in the Summit League in rebounding averaging 37.4 rebounds.
-Touko Tainamo paces the Pioneers with 8.4 boards.
+The Pioneers are 8-2 on their home court.
+Denver has a 2-2 record in games decided by less than 4 points.

-The Tommies have gone 6-4 against Summit League opponents.
-St. Thomas scores 73.3 points and has outscored opponents by 9.7 points per game.
+The Tommies are 6-4 against Summit League opponents.
+St. Thomas is the top team in the Summit League giving up just 63.6 points per game while holding opponents to 43.4% shooting.

 Denver makes 45.4% of its shots from the field this season, which is 2.0 percentage points higher than St. Thomas has allowed to its opponents (43.4%).
-St. Thomas has shot at a 47.0% rate from the field this season, 0.8 percentage points above the 46.2% shooting opponents of Denver have averaged.
+St. Thomas averages 9.2 made 3-pointers per game this season, 1.6 more made shots on average than the 7.6 per game Denver allows.

+The Pioneers and Tommies face off Saturday for the first time in Summit League play this season.

-TOP PERFORMERS: Bruner is averaging 25.5 points and 4.6 assists for the Pioneers.
-Tainamo is averaging 15.8 points over the last 10 games for Denver.
+TOP PERFORMERS: Touko Tainamo is averaging 16.9 points and 8.4 rebounds for the Pioneers.

-Raheem Anthony is averaging 12.1 points for the Tommies.
-Parker Bjorklund is averaging 14.0 points over the last 10 games for St. Thomas.
+Ben Nau averages 1.4 made 3-pointers per game for the Tommies, scoring 5.0 points while shooting 36.7% from beyond the arc.

 LAST 10 GAMES: Pioneers: 4-6, averaging 84.8 points, 33.8 rebounds, 14.0 assists, 6.6 steals and 4.2 blocks per game while shooting 46.3% from the field.
 Their opponents have averaged 87.0 points per game.